 This is the first TradeWinds ShipTech newsletter, so firstly welcome.
-Every week I will collate the biggest stories we have covered in TradeWinds to offer insights into the business of technology and how it is playing a huge role in the transition of the industry.
+Every week I will collate the biggest stories we have covered in TradeWinds to offer insights into the business of technology and how it is playing a huge role in shipping’s transition.

-In this week’s newsletter, we talk to HD Hyundai Marine Solution’s boss about the initial public offering of the division, which has a huge focus on retrofitting.
+In this week’s newsletter, we talk to HD Hyundai Marine Solution’s boss about the IPO of the division, which has a huge focus on retrofitting.
 We examine Kawasaki Heavy Industries’ confession that bad corporate culture led to engine emissions tampering.

-We also hear from GTT about new LNG tank designs, and how technology can get you in trouble — as one officer learned when he was caught flying drones where they should not be flown.
+We also hear from GTT about new LNG tank designs, and how technology can get you in trouble — as one officer learned when he was caught flying a drone where drones should not be flown.

 Feel free to pass this page on to colleagues who may want to stay in touch with innovation, technology, digitalisation and key trends reshaping the tonnage at the centre of our industry.